thearchitector/dotfiles-arch/README.md

 <img align="right" width=450 src="https://upload.wikimedia.org/wikipedia/commons/e/e6/Lvm.svg">

-Note that `fdisk` mentions that it new partition will be created with the type 'Linux filesystem'.
+Note that `fdisk` mentions that a new partition will be created with the type 'Linux filesystem'.
 In most cases that is totally fine, as it would allow you to allocate the space using any UNIX filesystem like ext3 or ext4.
 However we intend on separating our Linux filesystem from the physical storage device with a layer known as LVM (Logical Volume Manager), the hope being that it will make our lives significantly easier if something goes wrong in the future.
 I highly recommend you read more about the design principles and reasoning behind LVM here (<https://wiki.archlinux.org/index.php/LVM#Background>), but you can get a general concept of how things are arranged by the diagram on the right.

 Continuing, we need to specify that the new partition we're making does not use a standard Linux filesystem directly.
 Rather, it uses a special bridge partition type called 'Linux LVM'.
 In the diagram above, this is the 'Physical Partition'. `fdisk` allows you to modify the type of partition it will make using the `t` subcommand: